kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

 Create a new User data source by selecting “Add” under “*User DSN*” tab and "*OK*" to continue.

 ![ODBC01](images/configure-ODBC01.png)
-In "*Create New Data Source"* page select "*Simba Athena ODBC Driver*" and Click "*Finish*"
+In "*Create New Data Source"* window select "*Simba Athena ODBC Driver*" and Click "*Finish*"
 ![ODBC1](images/configure-ODBC1.png)
-Complete “*Simba Athena ODBC Driver DSN Setup*” page.
+Complete the “*Simba Athena ODBC Driver DSN Setup*” window.

 **Data Source Name**: Provide a name for the data source